Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 The main storage for chisels is a quite large roughed case.
-I built 3 wood containers for this case so the different type of chisels are separated.
+I built 3 wood containers for this case so the different types of chisels are separated.
 100% of the chisels are from flea market or hand made.
-Usually I look for chisel in the early to mid 20th century, and some from end of 19th century.
+Usually I look for chisel in the early to mid-20th century, and some from end of 19th century.
-I carefully selected chisels based on the quality of steel (swedish, sheffield, and of course mainly french such as Peugeot double lyon, Goldenberg double eye, etc. ).
+I carefully selected chisels based on the quality of steel (Swedish, Sheffield, and of course mainly French such as Peugeot double lion, Goldenberg double eye, etc. ).
 Steel from this era tends to be super fine grained (incredible finish), but quite soft, which forces to sharpen often.
 Sharpening with very hard stone should be avoided.
-That's a lot of time spend in refurbishing, but what a finish !
+That's a lot of time spend in refurbishing, but what a finish!

 ![chisels](/img/woodworking/tools/all_chisels/wood_chisel_1_case.jpg)
 [comment]: # (![chisels](/img/woodworking/tools/all_chisels/wood_chisel_2_case.jpg))

-The top level is for gouges and other speciality chisel, such as turning chisel (I made them from old files made of super hard steel).
+The top level is for gouges and other specialty chisel, such as turning chisel (I made them from old files made of super hard steel).
 For the moment I can't sharpen gouges up to my usual standard due to lack of rounded stones.
 This level is protected by an extra layer of foam that comes on top.
 ![chisels](/img/woodworking/tools/all_chisels/wood_chisel_3_gouges.jpg)